 The sun rose this morning and beautiful is the excellent climate but a wilderness country.

 Ordered to advance upon the enemy’s lines.
 We marched slowly up on their breast work under the very muzzles of their cannon and there met the most galling fires seldom ever witnessed.
 We held our position within 50 feet of the enemy for nearly an hour under bursting bombs, greathuzzaz, and musketry falling so thick that one could compare it to nothing but a terrific hailstorm.
 Our regiment there lost probably 100 men killed and wounded.
 It commenced rain at dark but now turned to snow.

 I am now seated upon a log up on the field of our late battle.
 Everything around me is quiet but too much remains to remind me of the late desperate struggle here, scarcely a tree or a sapling can be seen that is not totally torn and mangled with bullets while around me as far as I can see the grounds taken up with graves, yes here to use the language of Byron, rider and horse, friend and foe, all are in one red burial blanket.
 Here is the last resting place of some of my personal friends, brave men rest here.
 History shall record your noble deeds, while I hasten to another position of the field of conflict.

 30 March 1862 Shilo Church, near Pittsburg Landing

 Morning beautiful, took a good wash in the creek.
 This is Sunday, there will be no drill.

 3 Apr 1862

 Morning cool with some dew.
 The trees are getting quite green.
 Things look cheery for April.
 The volleys of small arms can still be heard in the distance.
-The evening is a beautiful one; the stars are twinkling in the heavens, which the moon is setting clear and bright, and frogs are peeping in every direction with the joy of a spring evening and seem to mark our war-like demonstration.
+The evening is a beautiful one; the stars are twinkling in the heavens, the moon is setting clear and bright, and frogs are peeping in every direction with the joy of a spring evening and seem to mark our war-like demonstration.

 6 April 1862